PipedreamHQ/docs/docs/notebook/sources/README.md

 ## Webhook Sources

-When you create a new **Webhook** source, we create a URL endpoint specific to your pipeline.
+When you create a new **Webhook** source, we create a URL endpoint specific to your workflow.

 While we call the source "Webhook", it's technically a general HTTP source.
 You can send any HTTP requests to this endpoint, from anywhere on the web.
 You can configure the endpoint as the destination URL for a webhook or send HTTP traffic from your application - we'll accept any [valid HTTP request](#valid-requests).